dawnmy/assembly_pipeline/README.md

 - **MetaHipMer2 (MHM2)**
   A high-performance, scalable assembler optimized for HPC systems, executed via an Apptainer/Singularity container.
+  The container image file is located in the `containers` directory in this repo.

 ---

 ## 🔄 Workflow Overview